thomasyang44/sko-tech-academy/docs/client-onboarding/co-instructions.md

     You and your team are required to demonstrate the Client Onboarding use case you’ve been working on during the technical academy.
 You are expected to present a business scenario (not only a technical feature demo) and customize your demo narration and/or content to make it specific to a client’s story and customization request(s) you’ve incorporated.

-    **Instructions - AMERICAS ONLY**
-    1. Teams will assemble in groups of three teams to present to each other for feedback
-    2. Each team will have 15 minutes to present.
-    3. Non-presenting teams use the
-    <a href="https://ibm.seismic.com/Link/Content/DC8DGXXpd3pXdGfW93MTXWhRPGqj" target="_blank">**Evaluation Criteria**</a> to provide 5 minutes of feedback and a score between 1-5 with 5 being the highest
-    4. Rotate until all teams present and receive feedback
-    5. One team is nominated from each group of teams to present to the entire business automation track with instructors scoring
-    6. BluePoints will be awarded to the overall top three teams

     <br>
     Click the link below to review the evaluation criteria for your team presentation:
     <a href="https://ibm.seismic.com/Link/Content/DC8DGXXpd3pXdGfW93MTXWhRPGqj" target="_blank">**Stand & Deliver Guidelines**</a>